An Incredible Story That Has Much to Teach

 It's a Blustery Day, KitKat

-Our sweet KitKat turned 20 this year!
+Our sweet KitKat turned 20 in 2011!
 She has lived outdoors most of her life, gave us an adorable litter of 5 kittens when my daughter was 7 years old, that made their way to family, and provided us with so many fond memories.

 Now, 19 years later she is as light as a feather (no weight to her aged bones), deaf as a door knob (but manages to sense when I fill the cat food bowls), and a bit wobbly.
 She has a little tumor growing under her cheek... but I refuse to put her through surgery at her age.